osctl - command line interface for container management.

 Do not start the container on the target node, keep it stopped.

-to keep the source container and drop the send state. -f
+ct send cleanup to keep the source container and drop the send state. -f, --force

 Cancel the send state on the local node, even if the remote node